 The nursing department confers the following awards to seniors:

 Conferred by the nursing faculty upon the graduating student with the highest overall grade point average.

 Conferred by nursing department faculty upon a graduating student who has demonstrated service to the students and faculty of the program in Nursing and to the New York Tech community to large.

 Conferred by the faculty of the nursing department faculty upon the graduating student who best exemplifies the application of transcultural nursing principles to the challenge of nursing practice in a global society.

 - Nursing Chairs Award

-Conferred by the Chair of the Department of Nursing upon the graduating student who has demonstrated significant perseverance in the pursuit of success in Nursing.
+Conferred by the chairperson of the Department of Nursing upon the graduating student who has demonstrated significant perseverance in the pursuit of success in nursing.